AIR: Improving Agent Safety through Incident Response: Introduction

 Recent efforts on agentic safety fall into three main categories.
-(1) Model-centric approaches improve safety by aligning the underlying LLM through RLHF \cite{ouyang2022training,bai2022constitutional}, safety-tuned fine-tuning \cite{inan2023llama}, and adversarial training \cite{zou2023universal}, which reduces the chance that agents produce unsafe plans or decisions in the first place.
-(2) Planning-safety and decision-level methods scrutinize the agent’s plans, intermediate reasoning, or intended tool invocations before execution, using plan-level critique and rule-based checks \cite{hua2024trustagent,wang2025agentspec}, as well as risk assessment or guardrail agents to reject unsafe decisions early \cite{xiang2024guardagent}.
-(3) Runtime enforcement techniques such as rule-based guards \cite{wang2025agentspec}, trajectory or trace monitors \cite{liu2025traceaegis}, and policy or privilege-based controls \cite{shi2025progent,wang2026pro2guard} focus on blocking or intercepting unsafe actions during execution.
+(1) Model-centric approaches improve safety by aligning the underlying LLM with human preferences and safety objectives through techniques such as RLHF~\cite{bai2022constitutional,sha2025agent} and safety-oriented fine-tuning~\cite{inan2023llama,zhang2025agentalign}, thereby reducing the likelihood of unsafe plans or actions during agent execution.
+(2) Runtime enforcement approaches focus on preventing unsafe behaviors during agent execution through mechanisms such as rule-based checking~\cite{hua2024trustagent,wang2026agentspec}, runtime guards~\cite{xiang2024guardagent,huang2026building}, and policy enforcement~\cite{shi2025progent,chen2025shieldagent}.
+These methods examine generated plans, tool invocations, and execution states to detect or block unsafe actions throughout the agent workflow.
+(3) Trajectory monitoring approaches improve agent safety by analyzing interaction trajectories across multi-step execution processes~\cite{wang2025pro2guard,liu2025traceaegis}.
+By modeling agent behaviors at trajectory level, these methods can capture cross-step unsafe behavioral patterns that may not be identifiable from individual execution steps.
 While these directions help risk prevention, they remain inherently incomplete, leaving agent systems vulnerable to incidents and lacking interpretable, manageable mechanisms to respond to and prevent their recurrence.
 This gap highlights the need for a dedicated \textbf{incident response} framework that systematically detects, contains, recovers from, and eradicates incidents within the agent execution loop.